 Places to visit in Leh Ladakh in July

 Every major and minor tourist attraction in Ladakh can be visited in the month of July.
 Major tourist places like Leh city, Nubra Valley, Pangong Lake and Tso Moriri are definitely all open; and should be on everyone’s list to visit.
 Apart from this, other places like Hanle and Sham Valley etc too are open for tourism provided that you have proper permits to visit here.
+Let me give a breakdown by different tourist places in Ladakh.

 Snow in Leh Ladakh in July

 Snow in Ladakh is mostly all gone by July.
 You will definitely find some at top of the passes like Rohtang, Baralacha La, Khardung La but it will mostly be limited to just there.
 You will definitely not witness a live snowfall unless you were running good on luck and caught one at top of the passes en route.
+Someone asked me if they could see a snowfall in Leh in July and the answer to that is a definite no. There will not be snowfall in Leh in the month of July and nowhere else in Ladakh for that matter.

 Ladakh in July end